jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Here's why.
 Instead of governing our society, our political system is hogtied by extremist Left/Right reporters, commentators, and pundits.

 I used to be one of their followers.
 I understand their appeal.
-By signing up to a side, we have a pre-made set of policies to rally around.
+By signing up to a side, any person has a pre-made set of policies to rally around.
 Or more likely, a ready-made group of people to blame for any and all problems.
 Happily, I think the majority of Main Street has learned what I eventually did, professional partisans aren't heroes fighting for the average person.
 Each side only cares about forcing their ideological purity on our communities.

 Yet because too many of us still listen to Left/Right idealogues on blogs, books, and TV, our elected leaders are forced to satisfy the extremes.
 Campaign fundraising alone requires politicians to talk with echo chambers nearly every single day.
-After years of doing media junkets, dinner fundraisers, and talk-show interviews, our elected representatives can sound like foreigners to "non-believers" on Main Street.
+Speaking to choirs in media junkets, dinner fundraisers, and talk-show interviews, is why our elected representatives can sound like foreigners to "non-believers" on Main Street.

 The funny thing is, despite being so emotional, neither Left or Right has any idea, or cares to discover, how Internet Age technology even works.
 Which sadly makes sense.
-After all, since they're not heroes, they don't think to reach for the power of new technology.
+After all, since they're not heroes, they don't need to reach for the power of new technology.
 That's why if (or when) you ignore an election, it's hard to notice who won.

 I mean, in either Canada or America, does road traffic disappear and reappear every four years?
 Do carbon levels in the air stop or start rising on election nights?
 Do our workdays become more or less productive after the first Tuesday in November?